How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 - Document the state before and after the bug occurs

-While traditional screenshots and recordings are helpful, modern development tools can dramatically streamline this process.
+While traditional screenshots and recordings are helpful, modern development tools can dramatically improve this process.

 Automating Bug Documentation with Jam